Dealing with Hazards Safety Talk

 - A piece of metal is sticking up out of the ground in a work area on a construction site.
 An employee lets his fellow workers know of the presence of the metal however that is all the action that is taken.
 Anyone walking through that area still has to deal with that hazard.
 A more effective response would be to call a piece of heavy equipment over to remove the metal from the ground.

 - A leaky pipe is causing a wet spot on a factory floor.
-The leak was spotted months ago, but the only response was to put a sign up warning personnel of slick conditions.
+The leak was spotted months ago, but the only response was to put up a sign to warn personnel of slick conditions.
 Taking the time to fix the pipe properly ensures employees do not slip on the wet conditions.

 - You see a coworker backing up in a skid steer every time they do a certain work task without a spotter.
 Being more experienced, you know that he is backing up blindly and if anything or anyone would be in his path of travel they would definitely be struck.
 You make a mental note to avoid his work area.
 Instead of just making a mental note to yourself to stay away, take the time to have a conversation with the individual to discuss a safer and more efficient way to complete the task.